A Brief History of the Ladies Musical Club of Seattle

 LMC began sponsoring a series of concerts by professional artists in 1900.
 Rose Gottstein, who served as the program’s manager from its beginning until her death in 1939, worked to establish a level of excellence that continues to permeate all of LMC’s presentations to this day.
 The International Artist Series proved itself a force in bringing to Seattle what can be called a Who’s Who of international classical artists of the 20th century — Sergei Rachmaninoff, Fritz Kreisler, Jascha Heifetz, Marian Anderson, Pablo Casals, Kirsten Flagstad, Arthur Rubinstein, Vladimir Horowitz, Nadja Salerno-Sonnenberg, Joshua Bell, Emanuel Ax, as well as the Chicago Symphony Orchestra, the New York Symphony Orchestra, the London Chamber Orchestra, the Robert Joffrey Theatre Ballet, and more.

-Distinguished LMC members include Nellie Cornish, founder of Cornish College of the Arts in Seattle, avant-guard author Alice B. Toklas and noted composer Mary Carr Moore and Amy Worth.
+Distinguished LMC members include Nellie Cornish, founder of Cornish College of the Arts in Seattle, avant-guard author Alice B. Toklas and noted composers Mary Carr Moore and Amy Worth.
 As a pivotal organization in the history of the arts in Seattle, LMC presented its records and artifacts, including club photographs and autographs from famous performers, to the Museum of History and Industry (MOHAI) in 1981.
 Additional upgrading work on this collection is currently under way.
+The LMC also has a new Digital Archive thanks to the generous support of 4Culture and of private donors.